linsalrob/ComputationalGenomicsManual/SequenceFileFormats/README.md

 Notice that we don't save the intermediate sam file - we create it on the fly and pass it straight into the conversion to binary format.

+### Viewing BAM files

+The best BAM file viewer that we routinely use is the unfortunately named [Tablet](https://ics.hutton.ac.uk/tablet/) from the James Hutton Institute.
+(The naming is unfortunate as it is not easy to find!).
+If you use this be sure to check out their references describing Tablet [Using Tablet for visual exploration of second-generation sequencing data](https://www.ncbi.nlm.nih.gov/pubmed/22445902) and [Tablet: Visualizing Next-Generation Sequence Assemblies and Mappings](https://www.ncbi.nlm.nih.gov/pubmed/26519411).

 ### More information about SAM and BAM files

 You can find a lot more information about SAM and BAM files at [htslib.org](http://www.htslib.org/doc/), the site of samtools and associated software. samtools and all required dependencies are already installed in our Amazon Web Image.